-At right is our BBNC Brochure.
+At left is our BBNC Brochure.
 The Brochure may be useful for people who are new to the area, who are referring people looking for assistance, services or neighbourhood activities, or for people who are just curious about what we do.
 It can be read on screen, or printed on two sides of A4 paper, with a middle fold to make a booklet.

 A free professional counselling service is now available here at BBNC, at 10 Cynthia St Bateau Bay.

 The counselling can provide assistance with relationship issues, depression, anxiety, grief, and family issues and difficulties.

 The service is available by appointment on Tuesdays and Thursdays between 9.45 am and 2.45 pm.
 Please call us on 4332 7450 or email firstname.lastname@example.org.

 Having trouble making ends meet?
 Help is here!
 We stock a variety of groceries, pantry supplies (including longlife milk), and toiletries at our Food Store.
 Items sold range from 50c to $3.00.
 The Food Store is open Monday to Thursday from 9am—3pm.

 We also have free day-old bread on Tuesday and Thursday mornings, and fresh surplus fresh fruit and vegetables after 1 pm Mondays, Tuesdays and Wednesdays.
 Frozen bread is usually available any time Monday to Thursday 9am-3pm.